 Family First Act

-Families deserve to stay together when safely possible.
-With family preservation services and new funding through The Family First Act, more families can stay together.
+Families deserve to stay together whenever safely possible.
+With family preservation services and new funding through the Family First Act, more families can stay together.

 The Family First Act signed into law in February 2018 is the result of researchers informing policymakers about the positive outcomes families and communities experience when child welfare systems devote more resources to preventing the need for foster care.